ampproject/amphtml/ads/_integration-guide.md

 ```

 Note that each of the attributes that follow `type` are dependent on the parameters that the Amazon’s A9 server expects in order to deliver an ad.
 The [a9.js](./a9.js) file shows you how the parameters are mapped to making a JavaScript call which invokes the A9 server via the `https://c.amazon-adsystem.com/aax2/assoc.js` URL.
 The corresponding parameters passed by the AMP ad tag are appended to the URL to return an ad.

+For details on how to integrate your ad network with AMP, see [Integrating ad networks into AMP](https://github.com/ampproject/amphtml/blob/master/ads/README.md).

 ##### Server Side Platform (SSP) or an Ad Exchange